 - Identify the principle concepts and theories in leadership, elements of organizational change, and management of business disruption. - Integrate data-driven and evidence-based decisions in local and global environments. - Support the importance of ethical leadership in organizations. - Coordinate effective negotiations and ethical influence to achieve desired outcomes. - Apply the combined knowledge of organizational behavior and leadership disciplines in a business setting.
-Admission Requirements Admission to the Master of Science (MS) degree, concentration in Management program is available to qualified individuals who hold an undergraduate degree in any major from an accredited college or university with a GPA of 2.80 or higher.
-Admission is based performance in previous college/university study, assessment of written essays, and appraisal of letters of recommendation.
+Admission Requirements Admission to the Master of Science (MS) degree, concentration in Organizational Leadership program is available to qualified individuals who hold an undergraduate degree in any major from an accredited college or university with a GPA of 2.80 or higher.
+Admission is based performance in previous college/ university study, assessment of written essays, and appraisal of letters of recommendation.
 Applicants are required to submit the following:

 - 1. A completed Application for Graduate Admission form. - 2.
 Official copies of undergraduate and graduate transcripts (if applicable).
 Students who have transcripts from outside the United States must have their transcripts evaluated by a Credit Evaluation service and translated into English. - 3.
 Two written essays.
 Each essay should be typed or printed, single spaced and limited to the length indicated.
 The essay questions are: - a.
 What would you like the MS Admissions Committee to know about you?
-(450-word limit); and - b.
+(450word limit); and - b.
 What are your three most substantial achievements and why do you consider them to be substantial achievements?
 (700-word limit); - 4.
-Two letters of recommendation sent directly to Graduate Admissions at Framingham State University by the applicant's references. - 5.
+Two letters of recommendation sent directly to Graduate Admissions at Framingham State University by the applicant's references.
+Master of Science Concentration in Organizational Leadership 5.
 TOEFL scores (550 or higher) or IELTS scores (6.5 or higher) are required of applicants seeing admission from non-English speaking countries.
-The TOEFL or IELTS may be waived if the applicant has successfully completed at least two full academic years in a college/university in the United States of America, United Kingdom, Australia, New Zealand, or Canada.
-Evaluation of applications for admission to this program will begin only when all the required documents have been received.
-Applicants seeking admission for fall should have a complete application on file no later than July 1st.
+The TOEFL or IELTS may be waived if the applicant has successfully completed at least two full academic years in a college/ university in the United States of America, United Kingdom, Australia, New Zealand, or Canada.
+Evaluation of applications for admission to this program begins only when all the required documents have been received.
+Applicants seeking admission for the fall should have a complete application on file no later than July 1st.
 Applicants for spring admission should have a complete application on file no later than December 1st.
 Applications completed or received after the due date cannot be guaranteed timely matriculation.
-MS with a concentration in Management program advisors are available for consultation about the admission process, program requirements, and course selection.
+MS with a concentration in Organizational Leadership program advisors are available for consultation about the admission process, program requirements, and course selection.
 Individuals may make an appointment with an advisor by sending an email to MSM@framingham.edu.
 Applications remaining incomplete for over one year will be considered inactive.
-Transfer Credit Transfer credit for prior graduate coursework completed at another accredited college or university will be considered at the time of MBA admission based on course descriptions and documentation submitted with the student's application.
+Transfer Credit Transfer credit for prior graduate coursework completed at another accredited college or university is considered at the time of MBA admission based on course descriptions and documentation submitted with the student's application.
 Courses accepted in transfer must meet the academic criteria established by Framingham State University.
 A maximum of two (2) graduate courses may be accepted in transfer and applied toward the MS degree program, if they were completed during the last five (5) years.
 Time Limits for Program Completion All degree requirements must be met within eight (8) years from the completion date of the first MS Core or Elective course.
-Program Requirements Each Framingham State University course is offered for one (1) course-credit, which is equivalent to four (4) semester hours.
-The MS with concentration in Management requires completion of nine (9), consisting of (8) Core courses and one (1) Capstone project or theme based seminar.
-Prior to enrolling the MS courses, students are required to demonstrate proficiency in the following areas: financial accounting, managerial accounting, economics, and statistics- Proficiency may be demonstrated in one of the following ways: - Appropriate undergraduate or graduate coursework completed with a grade of B (3.00) or better earned-prior to the date of application to the MS program.
-The Admissions Committee will evaluate each applicant's academic record to determine whether undergraduate-proficiency requirements have been met. - Students without appropriate prior academic coursework may demonstrate proficiency by taking a College-Level Examination Program (CLEP) test in an appropriate subject area, or may make a written request for a waiver.
-Students who do not meet the proficiency requirements will be required to take the prerequisite course MGMT 905 Analytical Tools for Managers in their first semester.
-Management Concentration:
+Program Requirements The MS with concentration in Organizational Leadership requires completion of nine (9), consisting of (8) Core courses and one (1) Capstone project or theme based seminar.
+Organizational Leadership Concentration: